Unikaz/RvR/readme.md

 The UI don't permit to make things correctly and should be one of the next step.
 Robots are saved in bots/RobotName.java and will be compile during runtime when you add them from the list.
 So now you can create and modify robots without recompile everything or relaunch the game.
-The robots' editor isn't ready yet, it's just a base for work ^^ You can't create wall now, but you can create some LootEntities like the HealthEntity.
+The robots' editor isn't ready yet, it's just a base for work ^^ You can't create wall now, but you can create some OtherEntities like the HealthEntity.

 ##Actual robots capacities
 *Actuators